Saturday, May 14, 2011

 1977: For the third week, Marvin Gaye held on to #1 on the R&B chart with "Got to Give It Up".

-1977: The Eagles held off Rumors for a seventh week at #1 on the album chart with Hotel California.
+1977: The Eagles held off Rumors for a seventh week at #1 on the Album chart with Hotel California.

 1983: They first sang together in a group called the Tourists from 1977-1980.
 They formed a duo and on this date, the Eurythmics debuted on the chart with their first single.
 They were a handful of artists to go all the way to #1 with their debut.
-They had 15 hits in the 1980's, but none bigger than their first--"Sweet Dreams (Are Made of This)".
+They had 15 hits in the 1980's, but none bigger than their first--"Sweet Dreams (Are Made Of This)".

 1983: There aren't too many times in the Rock Era when two amazing acts debuted on the chart for the first time simultaneously.
 This artist started out as the lead singer of a group called Blackjack in the late 1970's.
 On this date, his first career single debuted on the chart.
-He has had a tremendous career to this day, is one of The Top Adult Contemporary Artists of the 1990's and one of The Top 100 Artists of the Rock Era.
+He has had a tremendous career to this day, and he is one of The Top Adult Contemporary Artists of the 1990's and one of The Top 100 Artists of the Rock Era*.
 His first single, which only reached #82 (a bit underrated), was "Fool's Game", by Michael Bolton.

 Thomas Dolby blinded us with science...